ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 ## Repository Structure

 The repository contains the `experiments` folder at the top.
-Inside the experiments directory are sub directories contains the results from  specific experiments and has the following naming convention:
+Inside the experiments directory are sub directories containing the results from  specific experiments and has the following naming convention:

 ```
 {technology node}__{design}__{the name of experiment}